Your Northwoods Realty Pro!

-Tucked away on 10.45AC of wooded landscape & inspired by Victorian Home design, this custom-built 3bed/3ba masterpiece features dormers, classic wrap-around porch, decorative railings, ornate trim, stained glass additions, chandeliers, & two staircases.
+Tucked away on 20.45AC of wooded landscape & inspired by Victorian Home design, this custom-built 3bed/3ba masterpiece features dormers, classic wrap-around porch, decorative railings, ornate trim, stained glass additions, chandeliers, & two staircases.
 Every square foot exudes keen attention to detail & pride of ownership in this immaculate home.
-Walk in the front door & be met by the sprawling staircase lea...
+Enter & be met by the sprawling staircase leading to the impre...

 Great Investment opportunity or Multi-Family Home!
 Ski-In-Ski-Out Duplex Chalet at Big Powderhorn Mountain Ski Resort.
 The Czech Inn is a trailside duplex vacation home with 6 bedrooms and 6 full bathrooms (3 bedrooms and 3 full bathrooms on each side- a king bed and 2 queen beds).
 Perfect for families or large groups.
 This duplex has been completely remodeled and updated including new windows and patio doors...